solenn-tl/leaflet-advanced-layers-control/README.md

 ## Aknowledgement

-I would like to thanks a lot the leaflet extensions who have inspired this one :
+I would like to thanks the authors of the leaflet extensions who have inspired this one :
 * [Stefano Cudini / Leaflet Panel Layers](https://github.com/stefanocudini/leaflet-panel-layers)
 * [jjimenezshaw / Leaflet.Control.Layers.Tree](https://github.com/jjimenezshaw/Leaflet.Control.Layers.Tree)

-## Note on use of generative IA
+## Note on the use of generative IA

 This application has been developped with the assistance of a generative model.